PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `Plugin.fail("Error occured")`

 Stops plugin execution immediately and signals an error.
-Errors raised this way are treated as widget processing errors by soupault, for the purpose of the `strict` option.
+Errors raised this way are treated as widget processing errors by soupault, for the purpose of the `settings.strict` option
+(with `settings.strict = true`, it immediately stops the build process and terminates soupault with a non-zero exit code).

 ##### <function>Plugin.exit(message)</function>